jsor/doctrine-postgis/README.md

             - { name: doctrine.event_subscriber, connection: default }
 ```

-It is also recommended to register the DBAL types in the
+It is also recommended registering the DBAL types in the
 [doctrine section](https://symfony.com/doc/current/reference/configuration/doctrine.html)
 of the `config/packages/doctrine.yaml` config file.